verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 linkTitle: "Coherence"
 description: "Using a Coherence workload in an application"
 weight: 4
-draft: true
+draft: false
 ---

-## Overview
 A Verrazzano application can contain any number of Coherence component workloads, where each workload is a standalone Coherence cluster, independent from any other Coherence cluster in the application.

-Verrazzano uses the standard Coherence operator to provision and manage clusters as documented at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
-The Coherence operator uses a CRD, coherence.oracle.com (Coherence resource), to represent a Coherence cluster.
+Verrazzano uses the standard Coherence operator to provision and manage clusters, as documented at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
+The Coherence operator uses a CRD, `coherence.oracle.com` (Coherence resource), to represent a Coherence cluster.
 When a Verrazzano application with Coherence is provisioned, Verrazzano will configure the default logging and metrics for the Coherence cluster.
 Logs will be sent to Elasticsearch and metrics to Prometheus.
-You can view this telemetry data using Kibana and Grafana consoles.
+You can view this telemetry data using the Kibana and Grafana consoles.

 ## OAM component
 The custom resource YAML file for the Coherence cluster is specified as a VerrazzanoCoherenceWorkload custom resource.